jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## Load balancer

 Route traffic into the different EC2 instances.
 It also exposes a single point of access (DNS) to the deployed application.
-In case of failure, it can route to a new instance, transparently and cross multiple AZ.
+In case of failure, it can route to a new instance, transparently and cross multiple AZs.
 It uses health check (/health on the app called the `ping path`) to asses instance availability.
 It provides SSL termination.
 It supports to separate private (internal) to public (external) traffic.

  ![1](./images/EC2-AZ.png)